Angular Combining of Forecasts of Probability Distributions

 \subsection{Vertical and Horizontal Averaging}

 \citet{lichtendahl2013better} illustrate the differences that can result from vertical and horizontal averaging using figures showing the averaging of two Gaussian cumulative distribution functions (CDFs) with different means but identical variances.
 We repeat similar figures here to assist the explanation of our proposals later in the paper.
-Figure~\ref{fig: section 2.1 figure 1}(a) shows the CDF that results from the vertical averaging of two Gaussian distributions that have means of -0.15 and 0.15, and standard deviations of 0.1.
-Figure~\ref{fig: section 2.1 figure 1}(b) presents the corresponding probability density functions (PDFs).
-Figure~\ref{Fig: Section 2.1 figure 2}(a) shows the CDF resulting from horizontal averaging of the two Gaussian CDFs.
-The corresponding PDFs are presented in Figure~\ref{Fig: Section 2.1 figure 2}(b).
-Comparing Figures~\ref{fig: section 2.1 figure 1} and \ref{Fig: Section 2.1 figure 2}, we see that noticeably different distributions can result from the two forms of averaging.
-Figure~\ref{fig: section 2.1 figure 1} shows that a bimodal CDF has resulted from the vertical averaging.
-By contrast, Figure~\ref{Fig: Section 2.1 figure 2} illustrates the result that if the individual distributions are from the same location scale family, such as Gaussian, horizontal averaging leads to a distribution from the same family (\citealt{Thomas1980}).
+Figure~\ref{fig: Vertical averaging}(a) shows the CDF that results from the vertical averaging of two Gaussian CDFs that have means of -0.15 and 0.15, and standard deviations of 0.1.
+Figure~\ref{fig: Vertical averaging}(b) presents the corresponding probability density functions (PDFs).
+Figure~\ref{Fig: Horizontal averaging}(a) shows the CDF resulting from horizontal averaging of the two Gaussian CDFs.
+The corresponding PDFs are presented in Figure~\ref{Fig: Horizontal averaging}(b).
+Comparing Figures~\ref{fig: Vertical averaging} and \ref{Fig: Horizontal averaging}, we see that noticeably different distributions can result from the two forms of averaging.
+Figure~\ref{fig: Vertical averaging} shows that a bimodal CDF has resulted from the vertical averaging.
+By contrast, Figure~\ref{Fig: Horizontal averaging} illustrates the result that if the individual distributions are from the same location scale family, such as Gaussian, horizontal averaging leads to a distribution from the same family (\citealt{Thomas1980}).